 Take Action – WILD

 They are the people helping to keep Earth wild.
-If you believe in the importance of protecting Earth’s wild and irreplaceable nature then this guys are the people to refer to.
+If you believe in the importance of protecting Earth’s wild and irreplaceable nature, then these guys are the people to refer to.
 The WILD Foundation has been building new, innovative solutions for wilderness from the ground up since 1974.
 Solutions that revolutionize opportunities for the entire conservation sector.

 Their mission is to build strong communities that respect and protect nature for the benefit of all life.
 Their vision is a world in which people respect nature, nature flourishes, and life thrives.